Do your Actions Demonstrate your Commitment to your Purpose?

 Actions are an important litmus test of how serious an organisation is about its purpose.
 These actions can often be as much about what it does not to do as what it does.

 When an organisation is genuinely committed to its purpose and the associate values the decision making at all levels will will be influenced by the purpose.
 The most powerful decisions are made by leaders at the strategic level because these decisions set the long-term direction of the organisation.
 In addition, these decisions send a clear message to everyone, both internally and externally, about how seriously the purpose and values are being taken.

 It is often what you decide not to do that demonstrates and organisations commitment to its purpose most strongly.
 This is especially true if taking a decision not to do something has a negative effect on the organisation’s bottom line.
-The financial and other potential negative impacts on the business are likely to be short-term in nature and the long-term advantages are likely to outweigh some pain the short-term.
+The financial and other potential negative impacts on the business are likely to be short-term in nature.
+The long-term advantages are, however, likely to outweigh some pain the short-term.

-While these decisions may seem extreme and perhaps illogical to the uneducated observer, they send a very clear message that the organisation is committed to its purpose and values.
+These decisions may seem extreme and perhaps illogical to the uneducated observer.
+However, they send a very clear message that the organisation is committed to its purpose and values.

 Hopefully you will now see that taking decisions not to do something, based on your purpose and values, will not only reinforce your commitment to your purpose and values but will benefit your organisation in the long-term.